‘BIYSC Be Passionate With Attitude Award’

 AWARDED BY CATALUNYA LA PEDRERA FOUNDATION

-The purpose of this award is to inspire and encourage students from all over the world to believe in themselves, living and sharing their passion; and to empower them to face the challenges whilst pursuing their contribution to transform society.
+The purpose of this award is to inspire and encourage students from all over the world to believe in themselves, living and sharing their passion; and to empower them to face the challenges whilst pursuing their contribution to transforming society.

 This recognition awarded by the Catalunya La Pedrera Foundation and the Víctor Grífols i Lucas Foundation will provide the two most committed students in the program the opportunity to be sponsored to attend an international event the year after the BIYSC takes place, so they can walk the path towards their dream.

 Amanda de la Jara and Marco Camporeale, winners of the BIYSC Awards 2018!

-Catalunya La Pedrera Foundation and the Víctor Grífols i Lucas Foundation have recognized their participation at the third edition of the Barcelona International Youth Science Challenge (BIYSC) sponsoring them to attend at this year’s London International Youth Science Forum (LIYSF).
+Catalunya La Pedrera Foundation and the Víctor Grífols i Lucas Foundation have recognized their participation at the third edition of the Barcelona International Youth Science Challenge (BIYSC) sponsoring them to attend this year’s London International Youth Science Forum (LIYSF).

-The two students will attend this summer to the London International Youth Science Forum to continue fostering their scientific vocation.
-During the two-weeks program they will share their passion about science with other students from all over the world.
+The two students will attend this summer the London International Youth Science Forum to continue fostering their scientific vocation.
+During the two-week program, they will share their passion for science with other students from all over the world.